Mission, Vision and Core Values

 Guiding principles that define who we are and how we approach our job while maintaining a productive, fun and healthy work environment.

-Developing Shockers into globally aware, engaged and contributing citizens within their community.
+Developing Shockers into globally aware, engaged and contributing citizens.

 Sustaining a safe environment where all are welcome and respected.